Ex-PM John Major criticises Tories’ ‘loss of pragmatism, tolerance, nuance’

 The party must widen its appeal and win back support or risk a “bleak” future with people turning to Reform UK’s “amateur populism”, according to Sir John.

-In a speech at a Conservative Party lunch on Tuesday, Sir John said “we, as a party, are ourselves in part to blame” for “anxious people … turning to populist politicians”.
+In a speech at a Conservative Party lunch at the RAF Club Piccadilly on Tuesday, Sir John said “we, as a party, are ourselves in part to blame” for “anxious people … turning to populist politicians”.

 “There have been too many internal squabbles.
 Crises have been handled poorly.
 The electorate believes we have taken them for granted.”